SmartCity-UAntwerpen/SmartRaceCar/README.md

 ## What is in this GIT
 * A IntelliJ IDEA project for all Java modules (Manager,SimDeployer, SimKernel and Core).
 Using Maven for dependencies and building.
 All runconfigurations and configuration files are included.
 * ROS nodes for the JavaLinker and ROS-Server.

+## Developed by

+Jansen Wouter,
+Jens de Hoog

+University of Antwerp - 2017